top of page

 Evidence for Gentamicin/Vancomicin Beads – do they work?
 Role of Cerement in Heel Ulceration

-Prof Anand Pillia, Consultant Foot & Ankle Surgeon, Manchester
+Professor Anand Pillia, Consultant Foot & Ankle Surgeon, Manchester University NHS Foundation Trust

 Panel Discussion